-The people of our faith communities, service organizations, businesses, and caring individuals unite in partnership to provide compassionate and effective assistance to people in need in our community.
+The caring people of Elmhurst unite to provide compassionate assistance to people in need in our community.

 Since 1997, the Elmhurst Walk-in Assistance Network has provided compassionate assistance to families in the Elmhurst community going through a difficult time.
 Sometimes families or individuals experience a job loss, a cutback in hours, divorce, disability, or other sudden, unforeseen circumstance that leave them unable to pay a bill.
 EWAN is a place they can come to for help while they get back on their feet.
 We serve Elmhurst residents, families with children in Elmhurst schools, or registered members of partnering Elmhurst churches.